pastorp3/MoviesCatalogue/README.md

 ![ScreenShot](public/movies.png)

-This a Movies Catalogue website where you can find some of the best movies of the moment and information about it.
+This a Movies Catalogue website where you can find some of the best movies of the moment and information about them.

+## Description

+My project is a movies catalog to demonstrate my knowledge of react and redux, here you can find some of the most popular movies at the moment, In case that you want to see a specific genre you can filter by genre, all of the data is fetching for the movies database API.

 ## Built With